bhopals/vanilla-javascript-progressive-web-app/README.md

             })

-        ```
 Here Promise.all returned in the keyList.map method resolve.
 Promise.all is a convenient way to aggregate promises with associated collections.
-It will return a fulfilled promise if all the promise
-         in the collection are fullfilled.
+It will return a fulfilled promise if all the promise in the collection are fullfilled.
 If any promise in the collection rejects, all methods will fail.
 Essentailly, a fulfilled promise is returned when each outdated cache is deleted.

 client.claims set the service worker as the active service worker for all clients in scope.

 self.clients.claim();

-    -   Fetch
+4. Fetch

     -   Custom Navigation - can interrupt navigation event and provide custom functionality
     -   Cache First Policy - In this case NO internet connetion required
     -   Network First Policy
     -   Cache-Then-Network Policy
     -   Network-Then-Cache Policy
     -   Stale while revalidate Policy

-                ```
             self.addEventListener('fetch', function(event){
                 //when any request is made on PWA console.log("Fetch Event Occurent:", event.request.url);

                 //RespondWith Method requires a PROMISE
                 event.respondWith(

                     //Cache-then-Network Policy
                     caches.match(event.request).then(function(response){
                         return response || fetch(event.request);
                     })

                     //Network-then-Cache Policy
                     caches.match(event.request).then(function(response){
                         return fetch(event.request) ||  response;
                     })

                 );

             })

-                ```

-        //TO Intercept request

 -   Add to home screen
     -   The app isn't already installed
     -   The user has interacted with the domain for 30 seconds
     -   Served over HTTPS
     -   Registers a service worker that includes a fetch over event handler
     -   A web manifest is added to the home screen

 -   Push
     -   Reengage Users
     -   Native app - Messaging
     -   Visual and auditory cues